 - There is no need to add variety just for social media pictures.
 If your family is happy eating certain items on a daily basis, just make those regularly.

-To check out the complete list of Ramadan and Eid recipes just click here
+- My complete list of Ramadan and Eid recipes on the blog can be found here